tlorans/defi-gmx-v2/README.md

   - exercises
     - types and library functions copied from gmx code
   - notes
-- [ ] UI - Quick guide on how to bridge ETH?
+- [ ] TODO: UI - Quick guide on how to bridge ETH?
   - [ ] Transactions

 ### Foundation